Surbhi-Kohli/WebDevInterviewPrep/SpringBoot/InterviewQues.md

 - Kibana is for Visualisation

 ## Explain Spring profiles:
+- spring.profiles.active=dev or spring.profiles.active=prod can be set in the properties file
+- Or, **-Dspring.profiles.active=local** as command line vmargs
 - Spring Profiles allow us to **define different configurations for different environments** like development, testing, and production.
 - By using the **@Profile annotation** and profile-specific property files, we can control which beans and configurations are loaded at runtime.
 - This is important because it helps in clean separation of environment-specific settings (like database URLs, log levels, external API keys), makes applications flexible to deploy across environments, and avoids accidental use of dev/test configs in production.